 In the approval procedure, the Federal Employment Agency only checks the conditions of employment, such as whether the foreign skilled worker’s salary and working hours correspond to the usual local working conditions for comparable work.
 This check does not involve a priority review.
 The visa application is checked for plausibility by the visa department.

-If your future employee is aged 45 or over, they must receive a certain minimum salary for employment in Germany or be able to provide proof of a sufficient level of previously earned pension provision.
-In 2023, this minimum salary is EUR 48,180.
+If your future employee is over the age of 45, they must earn a certain minimum salary for employment in Germany or provide proof of adequate pension provision.
+In 2023, this minimum salary is €48,180.